Calfur/HighwaySimulator/README.md

 ## Dev setup
 - Install node.js
+- Install TypeScript with the command `npm install -g typescript`
 - Allow script execution in Powershell with `Set-ExecutionPolicy Unrestricted` (open Powershell as admin)
-- Compile TypeScript to JavaSCript files with Powershell command `tsc`
+- Compile TypeScript to JavaScript with Powershell command `tsc`